The state should close loopholes that allow teachers who have not met licensure requirements to continue teaching. This goal was reorganized in 2021.

 Emergency License(s) Availability:

-Colorado allows new teachers with proof of enrollment in a teacher preparation program to teach on an emergency authorization.
+Colorado allows new teachers with proof of enrollment in a teacher preparation program and a bachelor's degree to teach on an emergency authorization.
 These authorizations are issued at the request of the employing school district, when no certified teachers are available.

 The state also has a Teacher of Record program, which may be implemented if the district "has determined that there is a critical teacher shortage, and if there are no other qualified, licensed applicants for a vacant position."
 The teacher of record license, available through this program, is issued to an applicant who: